deepcodesoln/tango/README.md

    finance and investing
 1. [mathematics.csv](./lists/mathematics.csv): a list of vocabulary related to mathematics
+1. [personality.csv](./lists/personality.csv): a list of vocabulary related to personality and character
 1. [population\_decrease.csv](./lists/population_decrease.csv): a list of vocabulary
    relating to the phenomenon of population decrease
 1. [real\_estate\_housing.csv](./lists/real_estate_housing.csv): a list of vocabulary